Elves in Middle-earth: Awakening

-The first Elves were awakened by Eru Ilúvatar near the bay of Cuiviénen during the Years of the Trees (before the First Age).
+The first Elves were awakened by Eru Ilúvatar near the bay of Cuiviénen during the Years of the Trees.
+This event marked the beginning of the First Age.
 They awoke under the starlit sky, as the Sun and Moon had yet to be created.
 The first Elves to awaken were three pairs: Imin ("First") and his wife Iminyë, Tata ("Second") and Tatië, and Enel ("Third") and Enelyë.
 They walked through the forests, finding other pairs of Elves, who became their folk.
 They lived by the rivers, and invented poetry and music in Middle-earth.
 Journeying further, they came across tall and dark-haired elves, the fathers of most of the Noldor.
 They invented many new words.
 Continuing their journey, they found elves singing without language, the ancestors of most of the Teleri.
 The elves were discovered by the Vala Oromë, who brought the news of their awakening to Valinor.